DRX-Lab/HDRVivid-Tool/README.md

 ---

+## Important Note About Test Files

 ## Notes

-This project is a conceptual implementation inspired by [dovi\_tool](https://github.com/quietvoid/dovi_tool), adapted specifically for HDR Vivid, the Chinese HDR format.
+This project is a conceptual and experimental implementation inspired by [dovi_tool](https://github.com/quietvoid/dovi_tool), adapted specifically for HDR Vivid, the Chinese HDR format.

-Please be advised that this tool is currently experimental and may not function correctly in all scenarios.
-The implementation is subject to errors and inaccuracies.
+Please be advised that this tool may not function correctly in all scenarios and is subject to errors and inaccuracies.

+The files `test_hdrvivid.hevc` and `test_hdr.hevc` represent the same base video content with one key difference:

+- `test_hdrvivid.hevc` is the original video file **containing HDR Vivid SEI metadata**.
+- `test_hdr.hevc` is a version where the HDR Vivid SEI metadata has been **removed for testing purposes**.

+This setup is intended solely for testing and demonstration purposes, allowing users to **extract** the HDR Vivid metadata from `test_hdrvivid.hevc` and **inject** it into `test_hdr.hevc`, thereby illustrating how the extraction and injection functionalities of this tool are expected to operate.

-Contributions and assistance to improve the tool are welcomed.
+Any contributions, suggestions, or assistance to improve or complete the tool are highly appreciated.

 ---